In this section

 Trade in animals and animal products

-All current regulations relating to animal health and welfare will remain the same, this includes all legislation covering:
+All current regulations relating to animal health and welfare remain the same during the transition period.
+This includes all legislation covering:

 We will continue to focus on our TB eradication programme and remain prepared for any potential animal disease outbreak.

 Apply for an Export Health Certificate on GOV.UK

 Moving live animals or animal products as part of EU trade on GOV.UK